GeminiDRSoftware/DRAGONS/astrodata/scripts/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 Background
 ~~~~~~~~~~

-The astrodata system is a product of a Gemini Astronomers request to
+The astrodata system traces back to a request by Gemini Astronomers to
+"handle MEFs better" in our reduction package.
+A "MEF" is of course a
+"Multiple-Extension FITS File", and Gemini's standard dataset storage
-"handle MEFs better".
-Investigation showed that the MEF libraries were
+format.
+Investigation showed that the MEF libraries were sufficient
-sufficient for handling "MEFs" as such, and the real problem was the
+for handling "MEFs" as such, and the real problem was the MEFs are
-MEFs are presented by fits libraries (e.g. pyfits) as lists of Header-
+presented by fits libraries (e.g. pyfits) as lists of Header-Data
-Data Units, aka "extensions", and relationships between the extensions
+Units, aka "extensions", and relationships between the extensions are
-are not recognized.
-AstroData on the other hand is intended to
+not recognized.
+AstroData on the other hand is intended to recognize
-recognize those connections and present the data in a MEF as a related
+those connections and present the data in a MEF as a related whole,
-whole, for example interpreting the set as some particular dataset
+for example interpreting the set as some particular dataset type.
+The
-type.
-The data in a MEF is not incidentally present, it's part of a
+data in a MEF is not incidentally present, it's part of a bundle of
-bundle of data associated with this dataset type, which to first order
+data associated with this dataset type, which to first order map to
-map to instrument-modes for those supported.
+instrument-modes for those supported.

 Ample header data exists in the datasets to perform this function
 given a definition of how the types are characterized, and what